balzack/databag/doc/backlog.md

 **Desktop Apps:** destop app versions of the databag client

-**Modularlise:** refactor so databag instance can be embedded as part of another project like a virtual classroom
+**Modularlize:** refactor so databag instance can be embedded as part of another project like a virtual classroom

 **Arch Document:** software design and API document for contributors